 RapidAPI makes it very easy and approachable to start working with APIs:

-I chose to work with "Movie Database (IMDB Alternative)" because I was working on film club app where users can signup/log in to their account and create, join, and/or leave a film club, among other features.
+I chose to work with “Movie Database (IMDB Alternative)” because I was working on a film club app where users can signup/login to their account and create, join, and/or leave a film club, among other features.

 Next, our screen will look something like this:

-Then, you can choose the programming language.
-We're going to use Ruby with the Net::HTTP
+Then, you can choose your programming language via a dropdown next to the area that says “Request Snippet.”
+We’re going to use Ruby with the Net::HTTP class:

 This is the code snippet that you can copy/paste right into your file.